hot-glue-for-rails/hot-glue/README.md

 ```

-#### For Direct Upload
+#### For Direct Upload Support
+1.
 ```
 yarn add @rails/activestorage
 ```

+2. You need a job runner like sidekiq or delayed_job.
+I recommend sidekiq.
+Make sure to have it

+- Start sidekiq with `bundle exec sidekiq` while you are testing

-Install ActiveStorage JS using:
+3. Install ActiveStorage JS using:

 `rails generate hot_glue:direct_upload_install`

-AND be sure to use the 3rd parameter ('direct') explained above.
+AND be sure to use the 3rd parameter ('direct') when building a HG scaffold as explained above.

 #### For Dropzone support
 - Dropzone requires direct uploads, so you must have direct uploads enabled for the attachment you want to use dropzone with.
--

 - Direct uploads requires that you have configured your external storage (S3, etc) correctly.
 See the ActiveStorage guide.

 `yarn add dropzone`

-`bundle add stimulus-rails`

-`./bin/rails stimulus:install`

 `yarn add @rails/activestorage`

-add to your SCSS fiels:
+(If you don't already have stimulus-rails, you will also need: `bundle add stimulus-rails` and `./bin/rails stimulus:install`)

+Then run:
 ```
-@import "dropzone/dist/dropzone";
-@import "dropzone/dist/basic";
+rails generate hot_glue:dropzone_install
 ```
+This will 1) copy the dropzone_controller.js file into your app and 2) add the dropzone css into your app's application.css or application.bootstrap.css file.